 - With a spoon or spatula, fold in the blueberries gently.

-5. Mix all ingredients of the crumb topping together.
+5. Mix all ingredients of the tender crumb topping together in a small bowl.
 I find this works best with a spoon and then break up the crumbs with your hands.

-6. Spoon into muffin cups at least ¾ full.
-Muffin cups should either be greased well with butter or lined with muffin liners.
+6. Spoon into muffin tin cups about ¾ full.
+Muffin pan cups should either be greased well with butter or lined with muffin liners.

-7. Sprinkle about 2 Tbsp of crumb topping over the muffins.
+7. Sprinkle about 2 tablespoon of crumb topping over the muffins.
 Very gently pat the topping to keep it from rolling off as the muffins rise.

 There are so many fun options to make this recipe your own: